wrist mechanics online course featured image

 The downswing is crucial because it’s where you put the most power into the shaft.
 Your wrist movement at this point determines how the face of the club is going to be positioned.

-In early downswing, a popular mistake is pulling down the club and increasing lead wrist cupping or extension.
+In the early downswing, a popular mistake is pulling down the club and increasing lead wrist cupping or extension.

 4. Make it Even Flatter at Impact

-Impact is where your lead wrist should be flatter than it was at the setup: more bowed than you were when starting.
+The impact is where your lead wrist should be flatter than it was at the setup: more bowed than you were when starting.
 Use the HackMotion audio feedback mode to alert you when your wrist is becoming too extended at impact.

 After completing all these steps, you can release the club into an excellent follow-through.